 As a national affiliate of AMTA, SEDA maintains a national perspective and is able to offer members reduced rates for AMTA’s conferences and publications.

-SEDA membership provides access to the latest information on worldwide operating data, water research programs, water user needs, and manufacturers services.
-The Association also publishes a quarterly report for members.
+SEDA membership provides access to the latest information on operating data, water research programs, water user needs, and manufacturers services.
+The Association also publishes a newsletter (Recoveryzone) for our members.
 Timely information is provided including regulatory updates, upcoming seminars and operator training sessions, operator certification issues, and other association activities.

-The Association sponsors a biennial National Technical Conference, conducts technology transfer seminars throughout the U.S., and also works closely with other water industry oriented organizations, giving members outreach to the entire water community.
+The Association sponsors an Annual Spring Symposium, conducts technology transfer seminars throughout the region, and also works closely with other water industry organizations, giving members outreach to the water community.